rnbguy/oopsla21artifact/jepsen/README.md

 # Futher usage

-This codebase was made possible only to compare Jepsen's performance on TPCC with MonkeyDB.
+This codebase was made possible to compare Jepsen's performance on TPCC with MonkeyDB.

 We borrowed the java code presented in `tpcc/oltp_src` from authors of [Rahmani et al. 2019] and extended it to make it work for MariaDB cluster.

 The MariaDB cluster deployment and setup code is presented in `src/tpcc/core.clj`.

+Our script uses Jepsen's [docker setup](https://github.com/jepsen-io/jepsen/tree/main/docker) to deploy clusters.